-The Foreign and Commonwealth Office (FCO) advise against all travel to eastern and north eastern DRC, including Goma.
-The only exception to this is the town of Bukavu, to which the FCO advise against all but essential travel.
+The Foreign and Commonwealth Office (FCO) advise against all travel to eastern and north eastern DRC.
+The only exceptions to this are the towns of Bukavu and Goma, to which the FCO advise against all but essential travel.
 The FCO advise against all but essential travel to the remainder of the DRC.

-The security situation in eastern DRC, including Goma, remains unstable.
-While British staff visit Goma when the security situation allows, there are not always British staff in the area, and our ability to offer consular assistance is therefore severely limited.
-See Local travel
+The security situation in eastern DRC remains unstable.
+While British staff do visit Goma, there are not always British staff in the area, and our ability to offer consular assistance is therefore severely limited.

 The lack of infrastructure throughout the country and continued insecurity in eastern DRC may prevent the British Embassy in Kinshasa from being able to extend normal levels of consular assistance to British nationals anywhere in DRC other than Kinshasa.